 Our future success is highly dependent on the continued service of principal members of our management, leadership, and scientific personnel, who are able to terminate their employment with us at any time and may be able to compete with us.
-The loss of any of our key management, leadership, or scientific personnel including, in particular, Christopher M. Starr, our Executive Chairman of the Board of Directors (referred to as the "Board"), Chandler D. Robinson, our President and CEO, and Andrew P. Mazar, our Executive Vice President of Research and Development and Chief Scientific Officer, could materially disrupt our business and materially delay or prevent the successful product development and commercialization of our product candidates.
-We have employment agreements with Dr. Robinson and Dr. Mazar which have no term but are for at-will employment, meaning the executives have the ability to terminate their employment at any time.
-We do not have an employment agreement with Dr. Starr.
+The loss of any of our key management, leadership, or scientific personnel including, in particular, Christopher M. Starr, our Executive Chairman of the Board of Directors (referred to as the "Board"), and Chandler D. Robinson, our President and CEO, could materially disrupt our business and materially delay or prevent the successful product development and commercialization of our product candidates.
+We have an employment agreement with Dr. Robinson which has no term but is for at-will employment, meaning the executive has the ability to terminate his employment at any time.
+We have a consulting agreement with Dr. Starr that is terminable with 30-days' notice by Dr. Starr or us.